-The traditional Manipuri fine dining was a literally ‘sit-down’ affair with banana-leaf plates.
+The traditional Manipuri cuisine, and fine dining, was a literally ‘sit-down’ affair with banana-leaf plates.
 Their love for rice can be seen in every household here.
 Some take rice with meat, and some others prefer a fish delicacy along with the main dish.

 The populace is distinctively divided into the hill tribes (Ching-Mee) and the people of the plains (Tam-mee) and both share the produce of the other.
 The people of the plains depend on the food grains cultivated by the hill tribes and the hill tribes depend on the meats provided by the tribes of the plains.

-The dishes eaten by the Manipuri people include among others:
+The dishes eaten in the traditional Manipuri Cuisine include among others:

 Chamthong or Kangshoi